-- 22.1 Advertisements that include a premium-rate telephone number must comply with the PhonepayPlus Code of Practice. - 22.2 Advertisements for premium-rate telephone services must include clear pricing information if the service generally costs 50 pence per call or more. - 22.3 Advertisements for premium-rate children's services, services accessed by automated equipment or subscription services must always include clear pricing information. - 22.4 Advertisements for premium-rate services must state the identity of the service provider or the information provider. - 22.5 Radio only If it is not included in the advertisement, radio broadcasters must retain and, on request, make available a non-premium-rate telephone number for the premium-rate service for customer care purposes.
-This rule does not apply if PhonepayPlus has expressly exempted a specific service or a number range from the need to provide a non-premium-rate telephone number for the premium-rate service. - 22.6 Television only Television advertisements for premium-rate services must include a non-premium-rate telephone number for customer care purposes.
-This rule does not apply if PhonepayPlus has expressly exempted a specific service or a number range from the need to provide a non-premium-rate telephone number for the premium-rate service. - 22.7 Advertisements for services, excluding live or virtual-chat services, that normally involve a telephone call of at least five minutes must alert the audience that use of the service might involve a long call. - 22.8 Advertisements for live premium-rate services must not appeal particularly to people under 18, unless those services have received prior permission from PhonepayPlus to target people under 18.
+- 22.1 Advertisements that include a premium-rate telephone number must comply with the Phone-paid Services Authority Code of Practice. - 22.2 Advertisements for premium-rate telephone services must include clear pricing information if the service generally costs 50 pence per call or more. - 22.3 Advertisements for premium-rate children's services, services accessed by automated equipment or subscription services must always include clear pricing information. - 22.4 Advertisements for premium-rate services must state the identity of the service provider or the information provider. - 22.5 Radio only If it is not included in the advertisement, radio broadcasters must retain and, on request, make available a non-premium-rate telephone number for the premium-rate service for customer care purposes.
+This rule does not apply if the Phone-paid Services Authority has expressly exempted a specific service or a number range from the need to provide a non-premium-rate telephone number for the premium-rate service. - Television only Television advertisements for premium-rate services must include a non-premium-rate telephone number for customer care purposes.
+This rule does not apply if thePhone-paid Services Authorityhas expressly exempted a specific service or a number range from the need to provide a non-premium-rate telephone number for the premium-rate service. - 22.7 Advertisements for services, excluding live or virtual-chat services, that normally involve a telephone call of at least five minutes must alert the audience that use of the service might involve a long call. - 22.8 Advertisements for live premium-rate services must not appeal particularly to people under 18, unless those services have received prior permission from the Phone-paid Services Authority to target people under 18.